alexlux58/2024_2025_Notes/AWS/AWS-Advanced-Networking.md

 - User browses the products listed in AWS Service Catalog
 - User selects the product and provides the parameters
 - User launches the product

+# AWS Config

+- Access, Audit and Evaluate the configuration of your AWS resources
+- Auto remediation using Systems Manager SSM documents
+- View compliance of a resource over time
+- View configuration of a resource over time
+- View CloudTrail API calls if enabled

+# AWS CloudTrail

+- Provides audit for your AWS Account activities by logging all the API callss
+- CloudTrail is enabled by default for all AWS accounts
+- Get a history of events / API calls made within your AWS Account by:
+  - Console
+  - SDK
+  - CLI
+  - AWS Services
+- If a resource is deleted in AWS, look into CloudTrail first
+- CloudTrail console shows the past 90 days of activity.
+Optionally, you can persist the CloudTrail logs into CloudWatch or S3.
+- Can be region specific or global and include global events (e.g. IAM)

+# VPC Sharing

+- Multiple AWS accounts in an AWS organization can share a VPC to launch their resources (e.g. EC2 instances, RDS database etc.)
+- Account that owns the VPC (owner) shares one or more subnets with other accounts (participant)
+- Must enable resource sharing from the management account for the AWS organization.
+- Resource Share should be created for the subnet to be shared.
+It can be shared with AWS accounts, organizational units, or an entire organization.
+- VPC owners can't share subnets that are in a default VPC.

+# Benefits of Sharing VPCs

+- Simplified design - no complexity around inter-VPC connectivity
+- Fewer managed VPCs
+- Avoidance of the problem of CIDR overlap that is encountered with multiple VPCs
+- Segregation of duties between network teams and application owners
+- Better IPv4 address utilization
+- Resuse of network address translation (NAT) gateways, VPC interface endpoints etc.
+- No data transfer charges between instances belonging to different accounts within the same Availablity Zone

+## Availablity Zone consideration

+- AWS maps AZ names independently to different AWS accounts
+  - Example:
+    - us-east-1a in Account A may not be same AZ in Account B

+## VPC sharing and Transit Gateway

+- We can use VPC sharing to enable subnet sharing within the same project/business unit across different teams and Transit Gateway to connect these VPCs for centralized routing, firewall and on-premises connectivity.

+## Permissions for VPC Owner and Participants

+- VPC participants cannot create, delete, or describe flow logs in a shared VPC subnet that they do not own.
+- VPC participants can only enable VPC Flow Logs for ENIs they own.
+- VPC owners cannot describe or delete flow logs created by a participant
+- VPC participants cannot create, attach, or delete NAT gateways, internet gateways and egress-only internet gateways in a shared VPC subnet.
+- VPC participants cannot create, delete, or replace Route tables or NACLs in a shared VPC subnet.
+- VPC participants can work with security groups that they own in a shared VPC subnet.
+Participants cannot work with security groups created by VPC owners in any way including default Security group.
+- VPC participants can't launch instances using security groups that are owned by the VPC owner or other participants.
+- DNS Query logs and DNS resolution e.g. DHCP Option set, Route53 Resolver endpoints etc. is controlled by the VPC owner.

+## VPC sharing best practices

+- Have a dedicated subnets for shared AWS infrastructure components such as VPC interface endpoints, firewall endpoints, and NAT gateways.
+- These subnets should not be shared and only within the VPC owner AWS account.
+- Deny Resource Access Manager (RAM) sharing for AWS accounts which shouldn't share VPC subnets.
+- Deny ability to deploy services such as Client VPN and VPC endpoints for VPC participants using Service Control Policies (SCPs).
+- Deny Private hosted zone creation for participant accounts.
+If required, participant account can create their own PHZ and share it with VPC owner account to associate it with the shared VPC.

+# Private NAT Gateway

+- Allows communication between VPCs or VPC and on-premises network having the overlapping CIDRs
+- Networks could be connected over Virtual Private Gateway (VGW) or Transit Gateway (TGW)
+- Private NAT performs the Private IP network address translation
+- For deplyoing Private NAT you would often need to divide your address space in routable and non-routable (overlapping) address space and then configure the routing such that there is a communication between non-routable address range via the routable IP addresses

+## Problems with Private IPs

+- Limited by Private IP ranges defined by RFC1918
+- Need to have separate Private IP range for different business units
+- Microservices architecture require services to have their own Private IPs thereby requiring more and more Private IPs

+## Possible solutions for overlapping IP ranges

+- Using AWS PrivateLink
+- Using IPv6 addresses
+- Using self managed NAT'ing appliances
+  - Additional appliances to manage
+  - Operational overhead

+# AWS Wavelength

+- WaveLength Zones are infrastructure deployments embedded within the telecommunication providers' datacenters at the edge of the 5G networks
+- Brings AWS services to the edge of the 5G networks
+- Example: EC2, EBS, VPC...
+- Ultra-low latency applications through 5G networks
+- Traffic doesn't leave the Communication Service Provider's (CSP) network
+- High-bandwidth and secure connection to the parent AWS region
+- No additional charges or service agreements
+- Use cases: Smart Cities, ML-assisted diagnostics, Connected Vehicles, Interactive Live Video Streams, AR/VR, Real-time gaming, Industrial IoT, Robotics, Smart Manufacturing, Remote Monitoring and Control

+# AWS Local Zones

+- Places AWS compute, storage, database, and other selected AWS services closer to end users to run latency-sensitive applications
+- Extend your VPC to more locations - "Extension of an AWS Region"
+- Compatible with EC2, RDS, ECS, EBS, ElasticCache, Direct Connect...
+- Example:
+  - AWS Region: N. Virginia (us-east-1)
+  - AWS Local Zones: Boston, Chicago, Dallas, Houston, Miami